Compare Quotes for A New Conservatory Roof

 Specialist glass panels are also available, including energy-efficient and self-cleaning glass, but this will cost a little extra.
 That said, you might find that the expense is worth it in the long run, as it can help you save on energy bills.

-Do you need planning permission to put a solid roof on a conservatory?
+Do I need planning permission to put a solid roof on a conservatory?

 If you’re unsure about whether you need planning permission, it’s always a good idea to contact your local planning office or look at the Planning Portal website.